komal-kashish/ItemisCC/README.md

-# ItemisCC
-Coding Challenge for Itemis
+# Coding Challenge for Itemis

 Solution Implemented for Problem 1: Sales Tax